mcandre/octane/README.md

 * Any USB MIDI adapter hubs may obfuscate or alter device names.
 * MIDI device names may differ between operating systems.
 * In a pinch, many MIDI devices can serve as adapters to reach further MIDI devices, using "thru" options.
+* By default, octane copies data from all available IN devices to all available OUT devices.
+Optional `-in`, `-out` flags can narrow the mapping.

 # WE JAMMIN'